Guidelines for genetic testing in people diagnosed with colorectal cancer

 People with colorectal cancer may benefit from additional genetic counseling and expanded genetic testing if they had genetic testing in the past, tested negative, and:

-Colorectal cancer survivors and those in treatment should speak with a genetics expert to see if testing is right for them.
+All colorectal cancer survivors and those in treatment should speak with a genetics expert to decide if genetic testing is right for them.

 Genetic testing for relatives of people who have been diagnosed with colorectal cancer